tkeskita/smoothMesh/algorithm_description.md

   effect of the move to the minimum and maximum face angles at *p0* is calculated using new coordinates of the neighbour points.
 If minimum or maximum face angle at *p0* is deteriorated compared to current values, then *the neighbour point* is frozen.
+The frozen neighbour point is additionally processed again according to this procedure, to make sure face angle calculations are correct and no false improvements on the angles take place.

-The deterioration of face angles is defined as: Minimum face angle is below a threshold value (currently 45 deg), and the minimum angle would decrease if the move would be allowed.
-Similary for maximum
+**The deterioration of face angle** is defined as:

+- Minimum face angle is deteriorated if the minimum face angle is below a threshold value (value provided with option `-minAngle`, default value 35 deg), and the minimum angle would decrease if the move would be allowed.

-angle: Maximum angle is above threshold (currently 170 deg), and the maximum angle would increase if the move would be allowed.
+- Maximum face angle is deteriorated if the maximum angle is above threshold (value provided with option `-maxAngle`, default value 170 deg), and the maximum angle would increase if the move would be allowed.

 ### The calculation method for face angles